waimea-lrdiack/level-2-programming-assessment/docs/test-plan.md

 I expect that when the user is asked how many spaces they can move the coin, if the user is to enter a number that will cause the coin to move off the grid they will be given the message "You cannot move past grid 1" and the coin will not move.
 I expect that when the user is to make the coins pass over another they will be given the message "Cannot move another coin is in the way at grid X" and the coin will not move.
 I expect that when the user is to enter a decimal or a negative number they will be asked to enter a valid number.
-I expect that the user will not be asked to how many spaces to move the coin and it will instead be removed if the chosen coin is in the first grid.
+I expect that the user will not be asked to how many spaces to move the coin, and it will instead be removed if the chosen coin is in the first grid.

 ---